EduardoGimenesCustodio/portfolio-web-app/README.md

 ## Description

-Site where professional information and information about developed projects are shared.
+Website where professional information and information about developed projects are shared.

 ## Installation